 Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
-In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of his/her employment to the Graduate and Professional School.
-An employee should submit verification of his/her employment at the time he/she submits the degree plan.
-See Registration. (http:// catalog.tamu.edu/graduate/academic-expectations-general-degreerequirements/#registrationandacademicstatustext)
+In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of employment to the Graduate and Professional School.
+An employee should submit verification of employment at the time they submit the degree plan.
+See Registration (https://catalog.tamu.edu/graduate/academic-expectations-general-degree-requirements/#registrationandacademicstatustext).